vestalux/sljekyll/new-suggestions/fiction/_posts/2015-10-05-lesleys-readers-the-dust-that-falls-from-dreams.md

 Louis de Bernières is ambitious in his approach, and he writes clearly about themes such as class, sexuality, age and war which are made all the more complicated by the rapid change from a feudal system into a more meritocratic society.
 If you want to know more about how the war impacts on civilian life during World War One, this is a fantastic book to read.

-[Reserve your copy of <cite>The dust that falls from dreams</cite> by Louis de Bernières](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/15583807?QRY=CTIBIB%3C%20IRN(50447908)&QRYTEXT=The%20dust%20that%20falls%20from%20dreams)
+[Reserve <cite>The dust that falls from dreams</cite> by Louis de Bernières from our libraries](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/15583807?QRY=CTIBIB%3C%20IRN(50447908)&QRYTEXT=The%20dust%20that%20falls%20from%20dreams)